jananir77/vallur.github.com/_posts/2014-08-09-Serialization.markdown

 * Char stream

-The char stream way of serialization is slow as they are either verbose or evrything is converted into strings which makes them slow.
+The char stream way of serialization is slow as they are either verbose or evrything is converted into double byte strings.
+Any soultion using char stream opposed to byte stream will be atleast two time slower for simple array copy and network buffer transfer as char in java uses double byte by default.

 **XML**
 XML is usually too verbose as it has to have start and end tags along with the name and value attributes to make it readable.
 Also to store in xml we will have to escape the escase chars makes the string manipulation on large blobs very slow, considering that strings are immutable in java.
 It is simple to read follows a strong schema and it also incurs the cost of validation of input as the different types could have garbage values and type mismaches.
 Easy for other languages to support.

 **JSON**
 Much simpler than XML and very easy to read.
 Too less of a charectars to escape.
 Easy for other languages to support.
-Can be holded in a huge hashmap lke object type.
-Since this also needs the Key and value pair combination to mostly make it readable.
+Can be represented in a huge hashmap lke object type as it needs the Key and value pair combination to mostly make it readable.
 This also is verbose but less than XML.
 Time taken for serialization and deserialization is less but considerable higher than binary format.
+Easy for other languages to support.

 **Table**
-When trying to read or write tabular data it is a fair choice to choose tabular data where the first row is the columns and consecutive rows are values.
+When trying to read or write tabular data it is a fair choice to choose this format, where the first row is the columns and consecutive rows are values.
 It is way simpler than the above two to interpret.
 The disadvantage is not all the data we read and write is tabular in format.
+If choosing CSV or tab it is easier for other languages to support.

 ***Conclusion***
 I am thinking of using a combination of the three to support a wide range of audience.
 To start with to give a rock solid product, I can use Fast Serialization with binary stream and later while developing admin tools can have support for tabular for single row and multi row select from singe table and JSON while trying to select graph data.
 This would make php and javascript client's happy.